North Western Hotel, Liverpool

-The Radisson RED Liverpool Hotel is a historic building in Liverpool, England.
+The former North Western Hotel is a historic building in Liverpool, England.
 It is located on the east side of Lime Street, fronting Lime Street railway station.
-Opened in 1871 as the North Western Hotel, it more recently served as office space and student accommodation.
-It was restored to a hotel from 2018 to 2022.
+Opened in 1871, it more recently served as office space and student accommodation.
+It was restored from 2018 to 2022; the upper floors are currently a Radisson RED Hotel, while the ground floor houses a pub and a restaurant.
 The building is recorded in the National Heritage List for England as a designated Grade II listed building.